 The Charity Commission, which registers and regulates charities in England and Wales, to ensure that the public can support charities with confidence.
 The Charity Commission is a non-ministerial department.

 The Homes and Communities Agency, (HCA), the national housing and regeneration agency for England.
-The Agency is an executive non-departmental public body, sponsored by the Department for Communities and Local Government [insert hyperlink to and regulates social housing providers.
+The Agency is an executive non-departmental public body, sponsored by the Department for Communities and Local Government and regulates social housing providers.

 The Care Quality Commission (CQC) which is the independent regulator of health and social care in England regulates, checks and inspects care homes including Russell Churcher Court.